longg-phamm/Web-Scraping-Project/README.md

 ### Installing

-* install python3 if it has not been installed.
+* install python if it has not been installed.
 * run `pip install requirements.txt`

 ### Command-Line Interface

-* run `python3 webscrapping.py` followed by OPTIONS
+* run `python webscrapping.py` followed by OPTIONS

 ### OPTIONS